 Spectra is an organization that hosts bi-annual, full-day events on the west coast for women in tech.
-Mostly recently, we hosted a women’s hackathon at YouTube HQ in July 2016.
-Our 2018 event is July 28th at Domino Data Lab.
+In the past, we have hosted women’s hackathons at YouTube HQ in July 2016 and Domino Data Lab in July 2018.
+Our upcoming event will be on July 20th!

 We are passionate about bringing together female students and professionals in tech from all around the world.
 Our events offer attendees a safe and inviting environment to experiment with technology at any experience level.